highcharts/highcharts/docs/datagrid/understanding-dataGrid.md

     }
 ```

-For more information on caption options see the [API reference]().
+For more information on `caption` options see the [API reference]().

 Head
 ---------

-The table's header row containing the column names.
+The table header row contains the column names.

 Row